Home >About Us>Overview

 IPK is committed to sharing scientific expertise and technologies with early career researchers and scientists.
 IPK provides a variety of educational and training opportunities throughout the year, such as internships for undergraduate and graduate students, international practical courses for select scientists with support from the Institut Pasteur International Network, and a Doctoral program (UST-IPK Campus).

-At the community level, IPK’s educational programing sparks an interest in science and seeds the importance of research in middle and high school students by offering Life Science Classes, opening IPK to school field trips and mentoring science club students.
+At the community level, IPK’s educational programs spark an interest in science and seeds the importance of research in middle and high school students by offering Life Science Classes, opening IPK to school field trips and mentoring science club students.

 Learn more about IPK’s Educational Programs and find a program that fits your needs.

-IPK is a member of the Institut Pasteur International Network (Network) and actively involved in research on global infectious diseases.
-IPK stands ready to work in collaboration with national and international health authorities such as the Centers for Disease Control & Prevention (KCDC) and the World Health Organization (WHO), providing expertise in infectious diseases to uncover the basic biology of disease and discover effective countermeasures.
+IPK is a member of the Institut Pasteur International Network (IPIN) and is actively involved in research on global infectious diseases.
+IPK stands ready to work in collaboration with national and international health authorities such as the Korea Disease Control and Prevention Agency (KDCA) and the World Health Organization (WHO), providing expertise in infectious diseases to uncover the basic biology of disease and discover effective countermeasures.

-With your generous donation, together, we can make a difference in the lives of millions of people suffering from a wide range of infectious disease, today and in the future.
+With your generous donation, together, we can make a difference in the lives of millions of people suffering from a wide range of infectious diseases, today and in the future.

 Find out how you can contribute to Institut Pasteur Korea Discovery Fund.